• Skip to primary navigation

 **You can find the complete list of ingredients and full instructions for making this crustless tomato quiche on the printable recipe card at the end of this post**

-This recipe will make 1 x 9″ round quiche, which will yield approximately 10 slices.
+This recipe will make 1 x 9" round quiche, which will yield approximately 10 slices.

 Ingredients for a crustless tomato quiche.

-Tomatoes – Some of the tomatoes will be used for the filling and some will be sliced and arranged on top of the quiche.
-You should remove the skins from the tomatoes before using them.
-See the FAQ section below for how to do this.
 Cut the tomatoes for the filling into small pieces, remove the seeds and allow any excess liquid to drain away before using them.
 The tomatoes for the topping should be cut into slices.
-You can use any tomatoes you happen to have available – if you are using cherry tomatoes, these should be halved rather than sliced before being used as the topping.
+You can use any tomatoes you happen to have available - if you are using cherry tomatoes, these should be halved rather than sliced before being used as the topping.

-Onion – I’ve used a white onion, but you could substitute with shallots if you prefer.
-The onion should be peeled and cut into fine dice (approximately half-an-inch in size).
+Onion - I've used a white onion, but you could substitute with shallots if you prefer.
+The onion should be peeled and cut into fine dice (approximately half an inch in size).

-Breadcrumbs – these help to thicken the filling.
-I’ve used Panko breadcrumbs because they are ultra-absorbent, but you could just grate a couple of slices of day-old bread on a cheese grater if you don’t have Panko.
+Breadcrumbs - these help to thicken the filling.
+I've used Panko breadcrumbs because they are ultra-absorbent, but you could grate a couple of slices of day-old bread on a cheese grater if you don't have Panko.

-Cheese – I’ve used a mixture of grated cheddar and mozzarella.
+Cheese - I've used a mixture of grated cheddar and mozzarella.
 You can use any cheese that grates and melts easily.
-The grated cheese is sprinkled both on the base of the baking dish, and also on top of the quiche before it is baked.
+The grated cheese is sprinkled both on the base of the baking dish and also on top of the quiche before it is baked.

-Cream cheese – this is used in the filling.
+Cream cheese - this is used in the filling.
 You could substitute this with ricotta if you prefer.
-I normally just buy supermarket ‘own brand’ cream cheese.
+I normally buy supermarket 'own brand' cream cheese.

-Fresh basil – this is finely chopped and added to the filling.
-I haven’t tried making this dish with dried basil, but if you do use dried basil instead of fresh, bear in mind that dried basil has a much more intense flavour than fresh basil, so you will need much less (ie one teaspoon dried to 2 tablespoons of fresh approximately).
+Fresh basil - this is finely chopped and added to the filling.
+I haven't tried making this dish with dried basil, but if you do use dried basil instead of fresh, bear in mind that dried basil has a much more intense flavour than fresh basil, so you will need much less (ie one teaspoon of dried to 2 tablespoons of fresh approximately).

-Salt and sugar – for seasoning.
-I always add a scant teaspoon of sugar when I’m cooking with tomatoes to enhance the flavour.
-Salt is optional and to your own taste.
+Salt and sugar - for seasoning.
+I always add a scant teaspoon of sugar when I'm cooking with tomatoes to enhance the flavour.
+Salt is optional and to your taste.
 I forgot to include black pepper with the ingredients, but you should grind some black pepper over the tomatoes on top of the tart before baking.

 Olive oil – for softening the onions.